 "Made by Hand" - a book by Mark Frauenfelder mentions a brief experiment where a person's heart rate dropped almost immediately after beginning to knit

 Are you a knitter?
 Want to share your love of knitting with others?
-Maybe you're not a knitter, but inexplicably inherited your great aunt Sigrid's knitting stash.
+Maybe you're not a knitter, but inexplicably inherited a relative's knitting stash.
 Want to learn to knit?
 Perfect, let's yarn bomb the library and relieve some stress!

 Knitting diagrams - Just enough to get you started with casting on, knit and purl stitches, and casting off.